ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 Settings are saved at %APPDATA%\Surviving Mars\CheatMenuModSettings.lua
 ^ delete to reset to default settings (unless it's something like changing capacity of RC Transports, that's kept in savegame)
 Help>Reset Settings will also do the same thing.

+You can edit the shortcut keys in the settings file (or blank them to disable).
 ```

 ##### List of some stuff added (not up to date)
 ```